LeBron James: 2018–2019: Injury and playoff miss

 On June 29, 2018, James opted out of his contract with the Cavaliers and became an unrestricted free agent.
-On July 1, his management company, Klutch Sports, announced that he would sign with the Los Angeles Lakers; the deal was officially completed on July 9.
-In an interview with Sports Illustrated, James's agent Rich Paul explained: "In 2010, when he went to Miami, it was about championships.
+Two days later, his management company, Klutch Sports, announced that he would sign with the Los Angeles Lakers on a four-year, $153.5 million contract; the deal was officially completed on July 9.
+In an interview with Sports Illustrated, James' agent Rich Paul explained: "In 2010, when he went to Miami, it was about championships.
 In 2014, when he went back to Cleveland, it was about delivering on a promise.
 In 2018, it was just about doing what he wants to do."
 Reaction to the move was more positive than his original departure from the Cavaliers, albeit still mixed, as some onlookers felt that Los Angeles was not his optimal destination.

 The Lakers expected James to immediately transform them into a championship contender after having missed the playoffs since 2014 and not appearing in the Finals since 2010.
 Following his signing, the team rounded out their roster with a controversial collection of playmakers and veterans.
-To begin the 2018–19 season, they struggled to find effective lineups and recorded only two wins through their first seven games.
-In November, they began a turnaround, which included two of James's strongest performances of the season.
+To begin the 2018–19 season, the Lakers struggled to find effective lineups and recorded only two wins through their first seven games.
+In November, they began a turnaround, which included two of James' strongest performances of the season.
 On November 14, he registered 44 points, 10 rebounds, and nine assists in a victory against the Portland Trail Blazers.
-On November 18, he scored a season-high 51 points in a win over the Heat.
-After blowing out the Warriors on Christmas Day, Los Angeles improved their record to 20–14, but James suffered a groin injury, the first major injury of his career.
-He missed a then career-high 17 consecutive games, and the Lakers fell out of playoff contention without him.
-The team was unable to recover and failed to qualify for the postseason, marking the first time that James missed the playoffs since 2005.
-In March, the Lakers announced that James would begin a minutes restriction, and he was later officially ruled out for the remainder of the season.
-James's final averages were 27.4 points, 8.5 rebounds, and 8.3 assists per game.
+Four days later, James scored a season-high 51 points in a victory over the Heat.
+After blowing out the Golden State Warriors on Christmas Day, Los Angeles improved their record to 20–14, but James suffered a groin injury, the first major injury of his career.
+James missed a then career-high 17 consecutive games, and the Lakers fell out of playoff contention without him, marking the first time that James missed the playoffs since 2005.
+In March, the Lakers announced that James would begin a minutes restriction, and he was later officially ruled out for the rest of the season.
 Despite his inconsistent campaign, James was named to the All-NBA Third Team, marking the first time in twelve years that he did not make the All-NBA First Team.